ryotoru/task-manager/README.md

 # task-manager
-A personal task managern for learning cryptography
+A personal task manager for learning practical aspects of cryptography such as ZKP, FHE and MPC.